 Aligned with Aqua and CloudSat in the A-Train, the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) lidar is used to retrieve τ for clouds having τ < 3.
-Comparisons with SEVIRI will be performed for every overpass for selected periods to assess the uncertainties in τ retrieved by the NCOMP.
-If CALIPSO or a similar instrument is in orbit after GOES-R is launched, its data will also be used to validate τ from the ABI.
-Additionally, it would be possible to simulate the ABI algorithm output by defining the cloud heights and temperatures using the CALIPSO and NWP temperature profiles and perform NCOMP on MODIS data matched to Aqua.
+Comparisons with NPP VIIRS will be performed for every overpass for selected periods to assess the uncertainties in τ retrieved by the NCOMP.
+If CALIPSO or a similar instrument is in orbit after JPSS is launched, its data will also be used to validate τ from the VIIRS.
+Additionally, it would be possible to simulate the VIIRS algorithm output by defining the cloud heights and temperatures using the CALIPSO and NWP temperature profiles and perform NCOMP on MODIS data matched to Aqua.
 The results could be compared to similar output from the method of Chiriaco et al. (2004) now being applied to CALIPSO lidar and infrared radiometer data.

-A comparison of temporally and spatially matched NCOMP and CALIPSO optical depths from a subset of nighttime SEVIRI images taken the 10-week validation period is shown in Figure 19.
-The CALIPSO measurements are within \pm 15 minutes of SEVIRI scan times and the SEVIRI pixel closest to each CALIPSO latitude and longitude, yet within 5 km, is chosen for the comparison.
-The range of τ plotted is limited to $1 \le \tau \le 5$ so that any statistics will be directly comparable to the F&PS requirements.
-While this τ limitation eliminates the majority of cloudy pixels from the comparisons, it is necessary due to the physical limitations of the current version of NCOMP which is reflected in the proposed requirements mentioned in 2.1.
+A comparison of temporally and spatially matched NCOMP and CALIPSO optical depths from a seasonally and geographically diverse subset of more than 900 nighttime SNPP VIIRS granules taken during a 2.5-month validation period is shown in Figure 19.
+The CALIPSO measurements are within \pm 15 minutes of SEVIRI scan times and the VIIRS pixels closest to each CALIPSO latitude and longitude, yet within 5 km, is chosen for the comparison.
+The range of τ shown in Fig. 19a is expanded beyond the F&PS requirement to $0 < \tau \le 6$ to show the robustness of the retrieval beyond its expected performance range and to increase the number of samples, hence bolster confidence in the statistics.
+In Fig. 19b, the retrievals are limited to exactly the F&PS requirement of $1 \le \tau \le 5$ so that any statistics will be directly comparable to the F&PS requirements.
+While this τ limitation eliminates the majority of cloudy pixels from the comparisons, it is necessary despite the relative paucity of nadir matches for thin clouds and due to the physical limitations of the current version of NCOMP which is reflected in the proposed requirements mentioned in 2.1.

-The red points in Fig. 19 correspond to SEVIRI pixels with ABI Cloud Types of water, supercooled water, and cirrus, thought to be the most applicable to NCOMP's F&PS requirements, i.e., unambiguous phase, potentially optically thinner and apt to be single-layer.
-The black points are comprised of the remaining Cloud Types, hence are excluded from the statistical comparisons used to ascertain NCOMP's performance with respect to the requirements.
-The limited Cloud Type points in red have a bias (accuracy) of -0.451 while the black points have a bias of -0.662, corresponding to 35.2 and 50.6%, respectively, verifying that the subsetted Cloud Types show better agreement between NCOMP and CALIPSO although for both data sets NCOMP is generally higher.
-The limited value is still higher than the F&PS accuracy requirement of 30%, but further segmenting of the results is justified as explained below.
+The points in Fig. 19 correspond to VIIRS pixels with VIIRS Cloud Types of ice, cirrus, overlap, and overshooting top, thought to be the most applicable to NCOMP's F&PS requirements, i.e., unambiguous phase.
+While some of these types are potentially optically thicker and others multi-layer, these types are included to examine NCOMP's performance outside the F&PS range.
+The expanded COD points (Fig. 19a) have a bias (accuracy) of -0.14 while those in in the F&PS range (Fig. 19b) have a bias of -0.12, corresponding to 13.7 and 7.3%, respectively, verifying that the subsetted Cloud Types show good agreement between NCOMP and CALIPSO.
+The precisions of both data sets easily meet the F&PS precision requirements.

 Figure 19.
-Comparison of matched NCOMP and CALIPSO COD from SEVIRI for a selection of images in the 10-week validation period.
+Comparison of matched NCOMP and CALIPSO COD from VIIRS for 900+ granules in the 2.5-month validation period.